microsoft/aed-go-learn-content/write-test-program/includes/1-project-files.md

 # Project: An Online Bank
 Let's talk about what we'll be creating.
-As we said before, we'll create two projects: one for the program's core logic and another one to expose certain logic through a Web API.
+As mentioned previously, we'll create two projects: one for the program's core logic and another one to expose certain logic through a Web API.
 Imagine that you're now part of a team building an online bank system where users can create accounts, transfer money, withdraw money, and get an account statement.

 ## Features and Requirements
 The online bank we're about to build is a proof of concept, so most of the interaction with the core package we'll have is similar to what we've done so far: through a CLI program.
 We won't persist data into a database, and all calls will happen when the program starts.
 Then, we'll simply expose an endpoint to see the account statement from a customer.

-In a nutshell, the online bank system should be able to do the following:
+In a nutshell, the online bank system will be able to do the following:

 - Create an account.
-- Give customers the possibility to withdraw money.
+- Give customers the ability to withdraw money.
-- Customers will be able to transfer money to another account.
+- Give customers the ability to transfer money to another account.
 - Provide an account statement with customer data and final balance.
-- Expose through a Web API an endpoint to print an account statement.
+- Expose a Web API through an endpoint to print an account statement.

 We'll build this together, so don't worry too much about the details for now.

-## Project Files
+## Project files

 Before we start writing our program, let's create the initial set of files that we'll need.
 We'll create a Go package for all the bank core logic and a `main` program to initialize the system with a few customers and actions like deposits, transfers, etc. Additionally, this `main` program will start a Web API server to expose an endpoint for the account statement we mentioned before.

 Let's create the following files structure in your `$GOPATH` directory: